-At Durrington Infant School and Durrington Junior School, we like to consider that it is a place for everyone to succeed and thrive.
+At Durrington Infant and Junior Schools, we like to consider that it is a place for everyone to succeed and thrive.
 Our priority is focussed on ‘narrowing the gap’ between disadvantaged children and non-disadvantaged children and ensuring that progress is sustained.

 The purpose of this policy is to inform staff, parents, volunteers and governors about the school's responsibilities for safeguarding children and to enable everyone to have a clear understanding of how these responsibilities should be carried out.
 Find out more.